TooSchoolForCool/CIESSL-py/README.md

 pip install dist/*.whl
 ```

-## 2. Package Information

-To support our sound source localization solution, several python packages have been implemented.
-Below is a brief introduction to every package we developed.

-### 2.1 Voice Engine
+## 2. Voice Engine

 [voice_engine](voice_engine) is a python package that handles audio sources processing.
 It includes acquiring data from a microphone array, reading/writing data from/to a .wav file, resampling signal data, Voice Activity Detection (VAD) and Short Time Fourier Transform (STFT).

-## 3. CIESSL

-### 3.1 Voice Signal Processing
+For using the voice engine, several [examples](examples) are provided.

-While reading in voice signal data, Voice Activity Detection (VAD) is performed.
-We then trim out the active voice segment, and a log-scale Short Time Fourier Transform (STFT) is applied to the active voice segment.
+While reading in voice signal data, VAD is performed.
+We then trim out the active voice segment, and a log-scale STFT is applied to the active voice segment.
 Finally, we can convert a 1 dimensional voice signal into  2 dimensional spectrogram in Time Frequency (TF) domain.
+Here is a demo of how VAD and STFT is performed.

 ![voice_process_demo](demo/voice_process_demo.png)

+## 3. Sound Source Localization (SSL)